jeffmm/nvim/README.md

 ### Install clipboard support

+- Mac

-- On mac pbcopy should be builtin
+  pbcopy should be builtin

-- On Ubuntu
+- Ubuntu

   ```
   sudo apt install xsel
   ```

-### Install python & node support using virtual environments
+### Install python & node support from your existing environment (optional)

 Make sure to add these paths somewhere in your config